codetalcott/mojo-base/project_report.md

 - Tested multiple configurations for tile size, block size, and shared memory allocation
 - Ran autotuning process to identify optimal performance parameters
+- Autotuning is ongoing at the time of this report (to meet submission deadlines)

 ## Results